jorgeg922/ThermalCamera/README.md

 As mentioned before, this project implements an algorithm to estimate the source of the highest temperature object (in fahrenheit) within the camera's field of vision.
 This algorithm was developed using a linear regression formula using the raw output of the camera as a baseline.
 Although the temperature was accurate for the room where I developed this algorithm, it might not be for the place where you are located.
 If you know how to run a regression, you can modify the formula accordingly within the source code.

 You must also take into account that there are other factors that affect temperature such as the environmental and internal temperature of the camera, so even after running a regression with the raw outputs of the camera, the output might not be accurate when taken to other places.
-You need to think of other factors affecting temperature and add those sensors to your implementation if you want more accurate results.
+You need to think of the other factors affecting temperature and add those sensors to your implementation if you want more accurate results.